-The Washington, DC metropolitan area has a large population of homeless youth and over 40% of them identify as LGBTQ.
-Considering that Friendship Place already provides services focused on homeless youth, and a greater focus on LGBTQ homeless youth would be a logical extension of our current efforts.
+The Washington, DC metropolitan area has a large population of homeless youth, over 40% of which identify as LGBTQ.
+Considering that Friendship Place already provides services focused on homeless youth, a greater focus on LGBTQ homeless youth is simply a logical extension of our current efforts.

 Friendship Place is in the process of securing funding that would allow us to further dedicate staff resources towards meeting the vital needs of this group.
 With only a few providers in the city to address the unique needs of homeless LGBTQ youth, a new program would fill the gaps.